chinanf-boy/awesome-stars/README.md

 ## JavaScript

+- [react-waypoint](https://github.com/brigade/react-waypoint) - A React component to execute a function whenever you scroll to an element.
+- [webpack-critical](https://github.com/lukeed/webpack-critical) - Extracts & inlines Critical CSS with Wepack
 - [refined-github](https://github.com/sindresorhus/refined-github) - Browser extension that simplifies the GitHub interface and adds useful features
 - [element-ready](https://github.com/sindresorhus/element-ready) - Detect when an element is ready in the DOM
 - [electron-util](https://github.com/sindresorhus/electron-util) - Useful utilities for developing Electron apps and modules